Please also see:

 Eligibility for and packaging of need-based and merit financial aid will be comparable for students admitted under Early Action and Regular Decision programs.

 Linfield operates two separate financial aid offices.
-Students attending the McMinnville Campus or any of the Adult Degree Program locations (including Portland’s ADP site) will work with the McMinnville Office of Financial Aid, and those students attending Linfield College-Portland Campus will work with the Portland Campus Office of Financial Aid.
+Students attending the McMinnville campus (Arts, Sciences, and Professional Programs) or any of the Adult Degree Program locations including Portland’s ADP site (Online Degrees and Certificates) will work with the McMinnville Office of Financial Aid, and those students attending the Portland campus (School of Nursing) will work with the Portland Campus Office of Financial Aid.
 Though federal and state financial aid regulations have consistent rules, each office has independent operational procedures and different institutional funding sources.
-Students moving from one program to another after completing a semester or more of attendance may note differences in funding sources with their financial aid awards.
+Students moving from one campus to another after completing a semester or more of attendance may note differences in funding sources with their financial aid awards.

 Both Linfield Offices of Financial Aid work in accord with one another and commit to ensuring that if individual sources of financial aid such as scholarships, grants, loans, or work study vary in amount from one campus to another, the total award will be as consistent as possible.
 One fund type that may not be equal for transfers between the McMinnville and Portland campuses is the Federal Supplemental Educational Opportunity Grant (FSEOG), as funding levels vary between the two programs.
 Other financial aid sources may vary from year to year depending on eligibility for specific funding and priority dates.
 Please note that the Music Achievement Awards and Leadership/Service Awards are only available to students attending the McMinnville Campus and will not be replaced if a student moves to the Portland Campus.

 Linfield offers a number of academic scholarships to entering first-year students attending full time.
-The scholarships are for undergraduate study only, and are awarded on a semester-by-semester basis for the first eight semesters of a qualified student’s full-time attendance, as defined by a minimum of 12 credit hours per semester.
+The scholarships are for undergraduate study only, and are awarded on a semester-bysemester basis for the first eight semesters of a qualified student’s full-time attendance, as defined by a minimum of 12 credit hours per semester.
 These scholarships are awarded regardless of financial need.
-The student’s high school academic record including grades, course selection and standardized test scores will be used to determine scholarship eligibility.
+Eligibility is determined at the time of admission and is based on high school GPA, and other factors including board scores, either the SAT Reasoning Test or ACT exam, and strength of schedule will be used to determine scholarship eligibility.
 The student’s potential to contribute to the academic environment at Linfield, as well as involvement in activities and community service, will also be evaluated.
-To receive priority consideration for all merit scholarships, the student’s application for admission must be complete by the priority deadline which is February 15.
+To receive priority consideration for all merit scholarships, the student’s application for admission must be complete by the priority deadline which is February 15, 2014.

 Linfield Merit Award